h0lydev/h0lydev/README.md

 # Portfolio

 ## 🔹 Intro
-I’m a Security Researcher ranked **Top #6 all-time on CodeHawks** and part of Cyfrin’s **Eagles Program**.
-I’ve achieved 🥇/🥈/🥉 results in top contests and have strong experience auditing **LSTs, AMMs, stablecoins, lending, perps, NFTs, rollups, and liquid staking**.
+I’m a Senior Security Researcher with **15 years of software engineering experience**, ranked **Top #6 all-time on CodeHawks**, and conducting private audits as part of Cyfrin’s **Eagles Program**.
+I’ve earned 🥇/🥈/🥉 results in top contests and have strong experience auditing **LSTs, AMMs, stablecoins, lending, perps, NFTs, and L2 rollups**.

 ---